TxnLab/batch-asset-send/README.md

 - `sendToVaults`: Determines whether to send to vaults.
   - This is a key option and for most 'aidrops' should be chosen.
 The recipient doesn't have to be opted-in before-hand.
 As the sender you have to pay the .1 MBR fee per asset (only if their vault isn't already opted-in).

+## Environment File

+You may specify multiple options in an .env file, or in the local environment.

+Some of the supported properties are:

+* ALGORAND_DATA
+  * If specified, tries to load node configuration data from the algod.net / algod.token file in this dir.
+* ALGO_NFD_URL
+  * The https:// address of the NFD API (defaulted for you for each -network)
+* ALGO_ALGOD_URL / ALGO_ALGOD_TOKEN
+  * URL to algod endpoint and token (if needed) - defaults to algonode
+* ALGO_ALGOD_HEADERS
+  * Rarely needed - but allows header:value,header:value pairs - adds to headers passed to algod node requests.

 ---
 ### Note on use of NFD Api